 The next best idea is then for interested and caring people to invest in purchasing land close to EW for the EW pregnancy refugees.
 For that the Community Land Co-operative (CLC) might be best.
 This uses the Real Estate Investment Co-operative (REIC), which could involve people investing while not being residents.
 Exactly how that would be set up requires research, as a CLC is different from a CLT with regard to real estate equity.
 I am thinking of using some of either the equity or rent profit from my real estate in Denver to help buy land or otherwise help establish a collective EW satellite.
 I kind of would like to get back-to-the-land, once I get more books published.

 Finding land for sale next to or even close to EW may be difficult.
 Might take a long time, or the land might be some distance from EW.
 Still, the idea is worth working with.
+One possibility is that the Ozark Regional Land Trust has acquired a tract of land bordering Bryant Creek just upstream from Techumseh, the closest village to EW.
+Purchasing land contiguous with this land trust would put a new collective community within canoeing distance and bicycling distance from EW.

 I would say that the “EW satellite refugee land co-op” idea would be good for the Federation (FEC) to consider supporting.
 Why?
 Because as I wrote earlier in this article, “it is incumbent upon all of us, and the Federation in particular, to respond to the drama, travesty, and personal tragedy of the institution of East Wind Community’s ‘Pregnancy Ultimatum’.”